 DES aims to help sustain a high quality of life for all citizens by protecting and restoring the environment and public health in New Hampshire.
 DES's Energy/Climate Change Program supports efforts to: reduce energy use and mitigate the causes of climate change through energy efficiency and lower carbon energy alternatives including renewable energy sources; and increase the resiliency of the state’s natural and built environment to impacts of climate change.
 Learn more

-OEP provides information, data and guidance to assist decision-makers on issues pertaining to development, land protection, energy use and community planning.
-OEP guides the state's future growth through public policy development, education, research, and partnership building.
+OSI - formerly the Office of Energy and Planning - provides information, data and guidance to assist decision-makers on issues pertaining to development, land protection, energy use and community planning.
+OSI guides the state's future growth through public policy development, education, research, and partnership building.

 Office of the People’s Counsel – D.C.